fmrtl73/pxdocs/content/reference/licensing/portworx-essential.md

 ---
-title: Portworx Essentials
+title: Portworx Essentials license
-weight: 100
-hidesections: true
 description: Learn about the Portworx Essential free product offering
-series: concepts
 keywords: portworx, essentials
+weight: 200
+aliases:
+    - /concepts/portworx-essentials/
 ---

 {{< pxEssentials >}} is a free Portworx license with limited functionality that allows you to run small production or proof-of-concept workloads.
 Essentials limits capacity and advanced features, but otherwise functions the same way as the fully-featured {{< pxEnterprise >}} version of Portworx.